ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/03-AdvancedStatsAnalysis.md

 ## Advanced Statistical Analysis in R - Generalized Linear Models

-Generalized linear models (GLM) are [another classic edgeR method][edgerMan] for analyzing RNA-seq expression data.
+With our [transcript sequence data][countsCSV] now aligned and quantified, we can also use generalized linear models (GLM).
+These are [another classic edgeR method][edgerMan] for analyzing RNA-seq expression data.
 In contrast to exact tests, GLMs allow for more general comparisons.

 **Note:** GLMs are an extension of classical linear models to nonnormally distributed response data.
 GLMs specify probability distributions according to their mean-variance relationship.

 > ## Tip!
 >
-> GLM's may be used for general experiments with multiple factors.
+> GLM's may be used for general experiments with multiple factors, and parallels the [ANOVA method][keyDifferences].
 This is in contrast to the exact tests, which are only applicable to experiments with a single factor.
 {: .callout}

 As usual, the types of comparisons you can make will depend on the design of your study.
 In our case: